andyzeng/arc-robot-vision/README.md

     modelPath=<model.t7> th test.lua # creates evaluation-results.h5
     ```

-3. Run the evaluation script in Matlab to compute pixel-level precision against manual annotations from the grasping dataset, as reported in our [paper]()
+3. Run the evaluation script in Matlab to compute pixel-level precision against manual annotations from the grasping dataset, as reported in our [paper]():

     ```matlab
     evaluate;